 Why won’t I do that?

-What is the hold that facebook has over me?
+What is this hold that facebook has on me?

-There were many reasons I have wanted to leave over the years but it has been since the pandemic has left us mostly at home and forced to get most of our socialization via social media, that facebook has gotten much worse for me.
-I am not getting into the details here because this blog has been my safe space for ten years and I don’t want to make it anything but.
+There were many reasons I wanted to leave facebook over the years, but it has been since the pandemic that facebook has gotten much worse for me.
+I’m not going into specifics since this blog has been my safe space for the past ten years and I don’t want it to become anything else.

-I have diagnosed anxiety, it’s not just a buzzword I use for the fears I have.
-I am legit.
-I have the big A and have had it for my entire life.
-This is nothing new for those of you who’ve been reading for some time.
-So facebook is just not at all good for me; it shines a light on all of my insecurities and makes me feel bad about myself.
-People who don’t have anxiety (or any mental health issue) won’t understand any of this and that’s okay.
-Personally, I am glad for you if you aren’t able to understand that.
+I have diagnosed anxiety, it’s not just a buzzword I use to describe the fears I have.
+I’m the real deal.
+So facebook is simply not good for me; it exposes all of my vulnerabilities and makes me feel horrible about myself.
+People who do not suffer from anxiety (or any other mental health issue) will not comprehend any of this, and that’s perfectly fine.
+I’m happy for you, if you aren’t able to comprehend any of this.

-But then I did some digging, and I found out that actually, facebook makes everyone feel sad, not just those of us who suffer from mental health issues.
-In fact, it was almost designed to do so.
+Side note-I did some research, and discovered that in fact, facebook makes everyone feel sad, not just those of us who suffer from mental health issues.
+In fact, it was virtually purposefully designed to do so.
 Yes, it preyed on people’s insecurities.
 Continue reading.

-So one day in August, I left as well.
-The only people I told were those in the private group.
-I didn’t make a grand exit to my facebook “friends”, just my little group so they would know what was going on in case the little group went POOF in the night.
+So one day in August, I left facebook.
+The only people I informed were individuals in the private group for my blog.
+I didn’t make a huge exit to my facebook “friends”, only my small group so they’d know what was going on if the group went POOF.

-But after a few weeks, I finally deactivated my account because I saw how good I felt after leaving.
-I was in such a good place and I needed to take care of myself.
-It was after I began minimizing things in my life over the years I saw how less is better for my mental health, and then I thought that maybe that could also apply to the concept of people as well.
+But after a few weeks, I deactivated my account because of how good I felt after leaving.
+I was in such a good place that I needed to look after myself.
+It was only when I began minimizing things in my life throughout the years I realized how much LESS is better for my mental health, and then I realized that this could apply to the concept of people.

-Toxic people, toxic talk on social media, just have no place in my life anymore.
+Toxic people, toxic talk on social media, have no place in my life any longer.

-Even conversations I wasn’t a part of that would inexplicably show up in my feed (which I now know showed up for a purpose), I couldn’t erase out of my mind because anxiety does that.
+Even conversations I wasn’t a part of that would strangely appear in my feed (which I now know were there for a reason), I couldn’t get out of my head because anxiety does that.
 It doesn’t let you forget anything.
-Ever.

-When I finally deactivated my account, it was a quiet Saturday afternoon.
-Originally, I hadn’t planned to do it because of losing all of my pictures and memories but I did what is called a temporary deactivation so that the pictures and memories won’t entirely go away but with that deactivation, my Messenger went away, so if that was the only way to get in touch with me before, you won’t be able to reach me that way in the future.
-You can however email me through the blog and I will give you my number so we can text.
-I am sorry we didn’t connect before I pulled the plug, but I decided on the fly.
-I was just ready to be done and move forward.
+Originally, I hadn’t planned to deactivate because I didn’t want to lose all of my pictures and memories, but I did what is called a temporary deactivation so that the pictures and memories wouldn’t be completely erased.
+But with that deactivation, my Messenger disappeared, so if that was the only way to contact me previously, you won’t be able to do so in the future.

-I left facebook before many years ago and then came back but I won’t be returning no matter what.
+I quit facebook many years ago and then returned, but I’m not going back.
 It has never once filled my bucket.
-I have never felt good about it.
-For me, it just hasn’t ever felt like a safe space.
+For me, it hasn’t ever felt like a safe space.

-If you’re also looking to get off of facebook, here are a few articles to check out:
+If you want to get off facebook as well, here are a few articles to check out:

-Then, as if the Universe had been listening, I found this on Friday night while looking for a movie to watch:
+Then, as if the Universe was listening, I came across this on Friday night when looking for a movie to watch:

 This was so eye opening.

-Here are a couple of articles that just felt good as of late:
+Here are a number of articles that just felt good as of late:

-Everyone has their own social media place that they love (or not) but my journey on facebook has ended and I feel much better on the inside because of it.
+Everyone has their own social media place that they love (or not), but my time on facebook has come to an end, and I feel much better on the inside as a result.

-Have you left facebook?
-What is your favorite social media outlet?
+What is your preferred social media outlet?
 What is the one social media account that is the hardest one for you to get rid of?
-(Mine would probably be Instagram, which ironically is owned by facebook GAH. )
+(Mine would most likely be Instagram, which ironically is owned by facebook GAH. )